4.4 Pro Forma Adjustments

 -

 Management’s adjustments — In addition to the required adjustments noted above, registrants also have the option to present management’s adjustments within the explanatory notes.
 As the SEC notes in its final rule on the disclosure requirements for business acquisitions, these types of adjustments “include forward-looking information that depicts the synergies and dis-synergies identified by management in determining to consummate or integrate the transaction for which pro forma effect is being given.”
 Such adjustments may also give investors insight into the potential effects of the transaction.
 Further, changes that do not qualify as transaction accounting or autonomous entity adjustments may include, among other things, closing facilities, discontinuing product lines, and terminating employees.
-When synergies are presented, any related dis-synergies must also be presented.
+Note, however, that when synergies are presented, any related dis-synergies must also be presented.
 See Section 4.4.3.

 At the 2021 AICPA & CIMA Conference on Current SEC and PCAOB